Samilkarahisar/docs/_docs/30_features/40-extension.md

 permalink: /extension
 ---

 If you are a customer of Simple Analytics and you want to block your own visits this extension is for you.
 With it enabled your stats will not include your visits.
+Please note that, this extension only works on desktop devices.
 > Download the extension [for Google Chrome here](https://chrome.google.com/webstore/detail/simple-analytics/ehkndchainpkdfpnancgobgfnfjnmmeh)

 We do this via an extension so we don't need to record IP addresses.
 It basically blocks requests on websites where you give permission for.